Hilda Hewlett (1864-1943)

 Hilda Hewlett, hard at work in the 1910s

 It was soon after this that she met Maurice Hewlett (1861-1923), trainee barrister and aspiring writer.
 They married on 3rd January 1888 in her father’s church, St Peter’s, in Vauxhall.
 They had a son, Francis, nicknamed Cecco, in January 1891 and a daughter, Barbara, known as Pia, in May 1895.
 For the first ten years of their marriage, Maurice held down his day job while writing in what spare time he could find.
 In 1898 came the breakthrough: the novel that he had been slaving over, ‘The Forest Lovers’, was published to huge acclaim, praised for its originality and its enthralling story-telling.
 He gave up his legal career to write full time and further successes quickly followed.
-‘Mr Maurice Henry Hewlett stands out as one of the writers whose works will be known and appreciated a long way down the present century’, incorrectly prophesied The Sketch in January 1901.
+‘Mr Maurice Henry Hewlett stands out as one of the writers whose works will be known and appreciated a long way down the present century’, prophesied The Sketch incorrectly in January 1901.

 Maurice Hewlett (1861-1923), writer